In this section

 Table 3.
 State government service standards

-Community legal education (CLE) activities are an integral part of the services offered by Legal Aid Queensland.
+CLE activities are an integral part of the services offered by Legal Aid Queensland.

 Our CLE activities are coordinated through a strategy that targets priority client groups and legal problems and aims to: